How Online Learning Works

 How do I pay for my online course?

-You can pay for your online course very easily in a few different ways: over the phone, in-person or by yourself online.
-Click here for step by step instructions on how to register for your online course.
+You can pay for your online course very easily in a few different ways: over the phone, or by yourself online by using MyHumber.
+The MyHumber page also includes step by step instructions on how to register or you can call the Registration Office at (416) 675-5005 for help.

 How do I access my course?

 Your online course will use a virtual classroom to facilitate learning.
 Once you have registered for an online course, you will received a welcome email with details on the type of learning platform the online course will be using.
-It is in your course site where you'll be able to find out all about your course.
+We also have the Welcome letter available on this site for the different online offerings under the Support for Online Students section.
+Once you have access to your course site that is where you'll be able to find out all about your course and find things like a course outline or what textbooks are required.

 Are courses self-paced?
 May I start and finish when I please?